-Grants up to $3,000 per school for resources needed for meal distribution and delivery during COVID-19
+Grants of up to $3,000 per school to supply resources for meal distribution and delivery efforts to get food to students during COVID-19.

 Honeycomb Crowdfunded Small Business Relief Loan

-Community-sourced loans for small businesses impacted by the coronavirus
+Community funded loans for small businesses impacted by COVID-19 pandemic.

 - Do you need support navigating through the financial assistance options available?
 Consider reaching out to one of the many organizations providing individualized technical assistance and business coaching to farms impacted by the COVID-19 pandemic.
-Find their contact information on our Business Assistance page.
+Learn more on our Business Assistance page.